haha2345/TCDLR-RE/README.md

 This code is the detailed implementation of *A Novel Tensor Factorization-Based Method with Robustness to Inaccurate Rank Estimation*.

-*TCDLR_toy_demo.m* is the implement of TCDLR algorithm without rank estimation for toy data including 4 kinds of size;
+*TCDLR_toy_demo.m* is the implement of TCDLR algorithm without rank estimation for toy data with different size;

 *TCDLR_RE_img_demo.m* is the implement of TCDLR-RE algorithm for Berkeley Segmentation Datase(BSD)[1]. *data/small_img.mat* contains 50 random images extracted for the BSD.